Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 If you want to install Istio in an Openshift Cluster, there are additional steps required.
 Please follow the steps in the [Istio docs](https://istio.io/latest/docs/setup/platform-setup/openshift/) for installing Istio into an OCP cluster.
 Istio has multiple profiles that can be used for installation.
 Select the appropriate profile and apply with the merged details from the CLI generated `istio-override.yaml` file.

-## Finish the installation of the agents
+### Finish the installation of the agents

-After the Istio installation is complete, edit the `hybrid-override.yaml` file, since the CLI allows to enter only one nanespace, using an editor of your choice, you can add additional namespaces for the envoy filters in the value of `istioGatewayNamespaces` under the `als` key:
+After the Istio installation is complete, edit the `hybrid-override.yaml` file with the editor of your choice.
+Since the CLI allows you to enter only one namespace, you can add additional namespaces for the envoy filters in the value of `istioGatewayNamespaces` under the `als` key:

 ```yaml
 als: